 3. Where does the oxygen go during breathing?

 The oxygen which is inhaled by the lungs will enter several blood vessels of the body.
 These blood vessels are called capillaries and surround the alveoli, also called the bronchioles (the balloon-like air sacs).

-4. What are the Natural Ways to get Oxygen?
+4. What are the natural ways to get oxygen?

+The body needs oxygen for the working of various life processes.
 Regular exercising, developing aroma inside rooms, growing indoor plants, practising mindfulness, green dieting, mediation are some of the practical ways to get oxygen from the natural environment.

-5. How do Plants Breathe?
+5. How do plants breathe?